 "Mr Neumann has been placed on a paid leave of absence from the Company pending an opportunity for him to demonstrate why cause does not exist to terminate his employment or why termination of his employment is not otherwise justified", the filing says.

 Activision Blizzard have been making the headlines for all the wrong reasons lately and most of them seem to point at financial trouble at the company.
-Blizzard are trying to cut costs by improving severance packages in some of their studios but it increasingly looks as if they're going to have a much tougher time than they expected.
+Blizzard are trying to cut costs by improving in some of their studios but it increasingly looks as if they're going to have a much tougher time than they expected.